kharissulistiyo/risbl-default-page-after-user-login/README.md

 Main features:

-- Allow web administrato to set default redirect page after login for user roles
+- Allow website administrator to set default redirect page after login for user roles.
-- Allow web administrato to set default redirect page after login for each user
+- Allow website administrator to set default redirect page after login for each user.
-- Allow web administrato to set default page for WooCommerce user roles
+- Allow website administrator to set default page for WooCommerce user roles.
-- Allow web administrato to set to add a new user role and setting its redirect page
+- Allow website administrator to set to add a new user role and setting its redirect page.
-- Allow web administrato to set to remove a custom user role from the application settings list
+- Allow website administrator to set to remove a custom user role from the application settings list.

 Watch the features preview of this plugin in YouTube by clicking the image below or visit https://youtu.be/WC6A_Y3zRrY.